marinzam/Budgie/README.md

 #### Create your own branch:
 1) Open terminal
 2) Go into the repository
 3) type: git checkout -b [yourname]-workshop --> (ie. git checkout -b steph-workshop).
-This will create your new branch.
+This will create your new branch and automatically switch you into it.
-4) type: git checkout [yourname]-workshop --> This switches you into your branch so that you're working from your personal branch.
+4) OPTIONAL - type: git checkout [yourname]-workshop --> This switches you into your branch so that you're working from your personal branch.
 To switch to master (though you shouldn't ever need to), type: git checkout master

 #### Every time you want to work on the project: